cowardswithbadges/cwb_site/cwb-website/src/routes/resources/defunding-police.md

 5. The crime-fighter.

   There is something to be said for rapid response by force- and law-trained individuals to situations involving serious criminal activity.
 However, studies find that this time is mostly spent interviewing witnesses, gathering evidence, advising victims, and writing reports.

+  Peter Moskos, a former Baltimore police officer and criminologist at John Jay College said:

-"Often cops are just there to pick up the pieces after the fact," says Peter Moskos, a former Baltimore police officer and criminologist at John Jay College.
-"By the time you arrive, the crime is usually no longer in progress."
+  > * "Often cops are just there to pick up the pieces after the fact, by the time you arrive, the crime is usually no longer in progress."

 #### SHERIFFS PLAY KEY ROLES IN MASS INCARCERATION AND WHITE SUPREMACY